 How does TunnelBear protect my data?

 TunnelBear uses strong encryption to protect data in transit and includes features like a kill switch Vigilant mode and traffic obfuscation GhostBear to improve privacy and avoid network blocks.
+Free vpn in microsoft edge: how to use Edge Secure Network, install free VPN extensions, and optimize privacy on Windows 2026

 Does TunnelBear keep logs of my activity?